Moving to El Sunzal, El Salvador

 We asked people in El Sunzal if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In El Sunzal, it's important to avoid discussing sensitive topics such as politics, crime, and the civil war.
 These topics can bring up painful memories and may be seen as disrespectful.
 Avoid making negative comments about the country or comparing it unfavorably to other countries.
 Salvadorans are proud of their country and may take offense to such remarks.
 It's considered rude to point with your finger in El Salvador.
 Instead, use your whole hand or nod in the direction you're indicating.
 Avoid public displays of wealth, as this can attract unwanted attention and may be seen as flaunting.
 It's considered impolite to refuse food or drink when offered by a host.
 Even if you're not hungry or thirsty, it's best to accept a small amount to show appreciation.
 Avoid arriving on time for social events.
 It's customary in El Salvador to arrive a little late, as arriving on time can be seen as being too eager or impatient.
 Don't take photographs of people without their permission.
 This is considered disrespectful and invasive.
 Avoid using your left hand for important actions like eating, greeting, or giving and receiving items, as it's considered impolite.
 Don't rush conversations or interactions.
 Salvadorans value personal relationships and may see rushing as a sign of disrespect.
 Avoid wearing revealing clothing, especially in religious or traditional settings.
-Salvadorans tend to dress modestly, and showing too much skin can be seen as disrespectful," remarked one expat who made the move to El Sunzal.
+Salvadorans tend to dress modestly, and showing too much skin can be seen as disrespectful," said one expat who made the move to El Sunzal.

 About the Author